MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/m365d-configure-auto-investigation-response.md

 ## Review or change the automation level for device groups

 Whether automated investigations run, and whether remediation actions are taken automatically or only upon approval for your devices depend on certain settings, such as your organization's device group policies.
 Review the configured automation level for your device group policies.
+You must be a global administrator or security administrator to perform the following procedure:

 1. Go to the Microsoft 365 Defender portal ([https://security.microsoft.com](https://security.microsoft.com)) and sign in.